Truzze/utility-collection/macos.md

 In this repository i list all the macOS utilities and apps i use and some honorable mentions.

 - [x] Utilities/Apps marked like this are currently installed on my Mac
-- [ ] Utilities/Apps maked like this are currently not installed but still good alternatives or honorable mentions
+- [ ] Utilities/Apps marked like this are currently not installed but still good alternatives or honorable mentions

 Utilities/Apps that are not free to use are marked with a dollar sign `[$]`